 Editor's Note: There's no photo available at the time of writing

-Bring your entire family to Fairgrounds Speedway in Nashville this holiday season to witness the grandeur of Jingle Beat.
+One of the best family-friendly things to do in Nashville at Christmas is witnessing the grandeur of Jingle Beat at Fairgrounds Speedway.
 This 2-mile (3.21 km) drive-thru lights and sounds event is open to everyone.
 Jaws are guaranteed to drop after experiencing the flashy, coordinated visuals paired with upbeat holiday music.
-You don’t have to scramble through a crowd, your own vehicle is your front-row seat to this one-of-a-kind Christmas activity in Music City.
-Nashville ups their holiday game every year; be sure to not miss any of it!
+You don’t have to scramble through a crowd, your own vehicle is your front-row seat to this one-of-a-kind Christmas activity in Nashville.
+Nashville ups its holiday game every year; be sure to not miss any of it!

 Address: 625 Smith Avenue, Nashville, TN 37203, United States